Should I fix my energy or stay on the Price Cap?

 Top energy deals

 We've a list of the top standalone energy deals below.
-Savings are compared against the Price Cap from 1 January and 1 April.
+Savings are compared against the current Price Cap, which ends 30 June.
 Yet what you'll pay varies by region and usage, so it's best to get a bespoke comparison.
 You can use our Cheap Energy Club to see the top fixes for you.

 No-risk fix | ||